Questions about Secure by Design

 The Government Cyber Security Standard states:

-“Organisations delivering new digital services and technical infrastructure shall comply with the cross-government Secure by Design (SbD) principles, demonstrated by achievement of a “high” SbD confidence profile using the SbD Self-Assessment Tracker.”
+“Organisations delivering new digital services and technical infrastructure shall comply with the cross-government Secure by Design principles, demonstrated by achievement of a ‘high’ confidence profile using the Secure by Design self assessment tracker.”

 The Secure by Design self assessment tracker allows project teams to track their progress towards meeting the principles by following the recommended activities during each delivery phase.
-A mathematical model has been developed in the tracker that calculates a low, medium or high Secure by Design confidence profile based on these responses.
+A mathematical model has been developed in the tracker that calculates a low, medium or high Secure by Design confidence profile based on the provided responses.

 It is the responsibility of project and delivery teams to maintain the tracker as part of delivery activities so they can monitor whether they are meeting the required cyber security standard.